 All of the above can help you determine your program’s identity strategy, but you’ll need a solid ecommerce platform or online marketplace to take care of all the transacting.
-That’s what BlueCart does for coffee shops and suppliers across the country.
+That’s what BlueCart subscription management software does for coffee shops and suppliers across the country.

 Book a demo and you’ll see how easy it is to automate the most difficult parts of the subscription process with a customizable coffee ecommerce platform.
 It even has integrated B2B marketing tools (see what is B2B marketing).
 That’ll give you more time to source, handle warehousing, roast, and sell.

 A coffee club subscription is a weekly or monthly subscription service that sends customers a box of coffee choices to try.
 These items are picked by the customer and they also have the ability to choose how often they receive the subscription.

 What are the current coffee trends in 2022?

 The current coffee trends in 2022 are:

 - Instant coffee

 What are subscription box trends in 2022?